Braunschweig Projects

 Call for applications

 Braunschweig University of Art (HBK Braunschweig) is an artistic-scientific university with the right to award doctoral and post doctoral qualifications.
-With around 1,000 students in the fields of liberal arts, art education, performing arts, design, visual communication, art history and media studies, the HBK Braunschweig is one of the largest art academies in Germany.
+With around 1,000 students in the fields of fine arts, art education, performing arts, design, visual communication, art history and media studies, the HBK Braunschweig is one of the largest art academies in Germany.

 The scholarships are part of the promotion of young artists by the university and the state.
 They are aimed at artists who would like to work on a project in the immediate vicinity of the HBK Braunschweig.
 With their project proposal, the scholarship holders should make a significant contribution towards the further development of forms of artistic practice.